Close

 Who are the American Craftsmen?

-opens in a new windowPlace holder of - 11Welcome back to Fantasy Firsts.
+opens in a new windowImage Placeholder of - 92Welcome back to opens in a new windowFantasy Firsts.
 Our program continues with a guest post from Tom Doyle about the crypto-historical past behind the heroes of American Craftsmen.
-The final book in the alternate-history series, War and Craft, will be available September 26th.
+The final book in the alternate-history series, opens in a new windowWar and Craft, will be available September 26th.

 Written by opens in a new windowTom Doyle